hpc-maths/2025-hands-on-samurai/practical_session/03-flux-burgers.md

 Following our example of the inviscid Burgers equation, we will focus on the nonlinear scheme in this practical session.

-The definition of a nonlinear flux-based scheme requires defining a samurai::FluxDefinition<cfg>` where the config in our case is
+The definition of a nonlinear flux-based scheme requires defining a samurai::FluxDefinition<cfg>` where the config in our case is:

 ```cpp
 using cfg = samurai::FluxConfig<samurai::SchemeType::NonLinear, stencil_size, field_t, field_t>;
 ```

 We can observe that the scheme type is `NonLinear`.
-The stencil size defines the number of neighboring cells used to compute the flux at a given cell interface.
+The `stencil_size` defines the number of neighboring cells used to compute the flux at a given cell interface.
 In our case, we will use a stencil size of 2, which means that the flux at the interface between cells `i` and `i+1` will be computed using the values of `u` in cells `i` and `i+1`.
 The output field type and input field type are both `field_t`, which is the type of the solution field `u`.
 It happens that the output field doesn't have the same number of components as the input field as for example for the divergence operator where the input field is a vector and the output field is a scalar.

-Now, the config is defined, we need to define the flux function for each Cartesian direction.
+Now that the config is defined, we need to define the flux function for each Cartesian direction.
 In the scalar Burgers equation, the flux function is the same in each direction.
 Only the cells changed depending on the direction.
 To construct the flux in samurai, you have to build the following object:

 ```cpp
 samurai::FluxDefinition<cfg> burgers_flux(